 After stepping down as CEO, Ali continues to support PCA in a public-facing role as Founder and as an ambassador for our mission and vision.

 This includes being a spokesperson for PCA in the media, representing PCA at conferences and events, delivering occupational health talks, being a key opinion leader for pancreatic cancer, and sitting on advisory groups for pharmaceutical companies and research groups.

 Ali is a sounding board and mentor for the existing executive team and our new CEO.
 This ensures that PCA continues to benefit from Ali’s experience, network and reputation in the field.

 Follow Ali on Twitter @AliStunt

-For all media and speaker enquiries, please contact our press team.
+For all media and speaker enquiries, please contact our press office.